VladimirStanovov/CarND-Behavioral-Cloning-P3/README.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+For track 1, the most challenging part was to pass through the bridge.

 For details about how I created the training data, see the next section.